BREAKOUT 2 – EDUCATION SESSIONS

 - Reflect on the value of promoting regular physical activity to their physiotherapy clients

 - Discuss adherence issues relating to their clients’ ability to maintain an exercise program after completing physiotherapy intervention

 - Appreciate one model of an adherence strategy and the preliminary results of an RCT using this model

 - Consider various strategies for supporting clients to becoming effective self-managers of their care

 System-Wide Admission & Discharge Observational Study: A Reflection on the Role of Physiotherapists and Physiotherapist Assistants on Patient Flow

 Presenters: Dominic Batt, Alena Lukich, Darryl Yardley

-- Understand the multi-faceted aspects of bed flow management in a large acute care hospital and the role of the Physiotherapist and Physiotherapist Assistant.
+- Understand the multi-faceted aspects of bed flow management in a large acute community hospital and the involvement of the Physiotherapist (PT) and Physiotherapist Assistant (PTA).